-- 3.33.
-Identifying the culture within which the Executive (Cabinet), councillors and officers operate is one of the principles of good governance. - 3.34.
-The Constitution sets out the respective roles and responsibilities of the Cabinet and other Members and Officers and how these are put into practice.

-- 3.35.
-The Constitution also includes a Scheme of Delegation to Officers which sets out the powers of Chief Officers/Directors. - 3.36.
-The Council has Codes of Conduct for both Members and Officers which set out the standards of conduct and personal behaviour expected and the conduct of work between members and officers.
+- 4.33.
+Identifying the culture within which the Executive (Cabinet), councillors and officers operate is one of the principles of good governance. - 4.34.
+The Constitution sets out the respective roles and responsibilities of the Cabinet and other Members and Officers and how these are put into practice. - 4.35.
+The Constitution also includes a Scheme of Delegation to Officers which sets out the powers of Chief Officers/Directors. - 4.36.
+The Council has Codes of Conduct for both Members and Officers and a Member/Officer Relations Protocol which set out the standards of conduct and personal behaviour expected and the conduct of work between members and officers.
 In particular, the Council has clear arrangements for declaration of interests and registering of gifts and hospitality offered and received.